Green Lantern: Earth One

 Green Lantern: Earth One is a series of original graphic novels published by DC Comics as part of the Earth One line.
 The series is written by Gabriel Hardman and Corinna Bechko, with art by Hardman.
 Volume One of the series was released on March 20, 2018, while Volume Two was released on August 11, 2020.

 Publication history

-Green Lantern: Earth One Volume One is the fifth original graphic novel to be announced by DC Comics as part of the Earth One line of graphic novels established in 2009.
+Green Lantern: Earth One is the fifth original graphic novel by DC Comics as part of the Earth One line of graphic novels established in 2009.
 It follows the releases of Superman: Earth One, Batman: Earth One, Teen Titans: Earth One, and Wonder Woman: Earth One.